realworldocaml/book/en/19-installing-ocaml.md

 Core suite.
 It's not strictly needed to use OCaml, but is a commonly used library that we're installing now to save time later.

-Another popular package manager on MacOS X is [MacPorts](http://macports.org), which also has an OCaml port:
+Another popular package manager on Mac OS X is [MacPorts](http://macports.org), which also has an OCaml port:

 ```